Taher2313/SCARA-Robot/README.md

 # SCARA-Robot

-Calculating and simulating the position and the orientation of the end-effector of the SCARA robot using forward kinematics in both Python and Matlab.b
+The project aims to simulate the position and orientation of the end-effector of a SCARA (Selective Compliance Assembly Robot Arm) using forward kinematics, implemented in both Python and Matlab.

+The forward kinematics approach is used to determine the position and orientation of the end-effector based on the joint angles and link lengths of the robot arm.
+The SCARA robot arm is a type of robot commonly used in manufacturing applications, and its end-effector's position and orientation are crucial to its operation.

+The project involves designing and building a virtual model of the SCARA robot arm in both Python and Matlab, including the links and joints.
+The joint angles are the inputs, and the forward kinematics equations are used to calculate the position and orientation of the end-effector.

+The simulations will also be visualized to aid in understanding the position and orientation of the end-effector.

 ![Robotics report-1](https://user-images.githubusercontent.com/126264845/222918847-d7cffd60-a0b4-418e-a00a-30848a81e308.jpg)
 ![Robotics report-2](https://user-images.githubusercontent.com/126264845/222918853-ecc76a34-e838-471e-8fda-a4b2db2980e0.jpg)